cliffordnwanna/FINANCIAL_MODELLING/README.md

 ---

-## Conclusion
-- The RandomForest model achieved a high accuracy of 96.34% and performed well across precision, recall, and F1-score metrics.
-- Class imbalance remains a challenge, but techniques like SMOTE helped improve the model’s ability to detect minority-class instances.
-- The predictive model offers valuable insights for early warning systems and economic policy decisions in African countries.

----

-## Future Work
-- Further optimize hyperparameters to improve model performance.
-- Experiment with advanced techniques for handling class imbalance, such as undersampling or custom loss functions.
-- Explore neural network models for potentially better predictions.

----

 ## How to Run the Project
 1. **Clone the repository** and install the required dependencies using `requirements.txt`.
 2. **Download the dataset** from Kaggle.